eHarmony/aloha-proto/README.md

 This module provides [protocol buffer](http://code.google.com/p/protobuf/) definitions for entities used in the Aloha libraries.
 Currently, this only includes

 *  _com.eharmony.matching.aloha.score.Scores_: Used for serializing scores output by models.
-This allows for a tree of polymorphic scores.
+This allows trees of polymorphic scores.